Digital Terrain Model Generation for Forestry and Ecological Workflows

 Downstream Ecological Integration

 The validated DTM becomes the geometric baseline for advanced ecological analytics.
 Subtracting the DTM from the corresponding DSM yields a normalized height model, a critical input for Canopy Height Model Creation.
-Furthermore, the terrain surface drives hydrological routing, enabling practitioners to execute workflows for Extracting watershed boundaries from digital elevation models.
-Topographic derivatives such as slope, aspect, and curvature directly inform habitat suitability models, while terrain roughness metrics are essential for Calculating terrain ruggedness index in python to quantify microrefugia, soil moisture retention, and erosion risk across heterogeneous landscapes.
+The terrain surface also drives hydrological routing: tools such as richdem or whitebox derive flow direction, flow accumulation, and catchment boundaries directly from the DTM.
+Topographic derivatives including slope, aspect, Terrain Ruggedness Index (TRI), and Topographic Wetness Index (TWI) directly inform habitat suitability models, soil moisture retention estimates, and erosion risk assessments across heterogeneous landscapes.

 Conclusion